harieshkarth-byte/Isotope-Simulator/README.md

 # Isotope-Simulator
 This simulator lets users add protons and neutrons to a nucleus, allowing them to create isotopes for various elements.

-# What is an isotope
+# What is an Isotope
 In an atom's nucleus, there are two main subatomic particles: the proton and the neutron.
 The proton determines the element's identity, or its name.
 For a certain element, though, the number of neutrons can vary.
 For example, a hydrogen atom always has 1 proton, but it can have 0, 1, or 2 neutrons in the nucleus.
 Each of these variations in the number of neutrons is called an isotope.

 # How to Use